Impact Report 2015

 • we do anything and everything to accommodate the needs of any performer

 • there is no competition, or comparison, just loads of encouragement and support

 • in the audience, we welcome families with children of any age, including babies.

-1. Entry is free subject to availability and open to children of any age, instrumentalists or singers, including ensembles.
+1. Entry costs £20 per child, £30 for two siblings.
+Music of Life beneficiaries can participate for free.
+Participation in any concert is subject to availability and open to children of any age, instrumentalists or singers, including ensembles.
 (Please be reasonable and only submit entries for children who will be confident enough to finish their piece)

 2. To enter please email to Maria Teterina at email@example.com and tell us:

 • the musician's full name, age, instrument(s) and level

 • the selection of pieces to be performed with approximate timings

 • whether an accompanist is required (subject to availability and enough notice)

 "To start with, Claire didn’t know where to sit.
 She was unsure of what to do with her score, but she picked this and many other protocols up with the support of individuals in the choir, along the way, encouraging and showing her the right way to do things.
 GCS has been the most successful project for Claire so far resulting in increased confidence as well as better understanding of social situations."